ASU-CSE598-SC4ML/Secure-MeanShift-Clustering/README.md

 2. Calculate the distance between point and dusts.
 Both are in the form of secret share.

+### For the explanation for module 3 and 4, please check our report.

 ## References
 <a id="1">[1]</a>